mpociot/whiteboard/source/includes/_95-errors.md

 missing_parameter | Your request is missing a required parameter. invalid_parameter | One of your request's parameter is in an unsupported format. not_authorized | Your credentials don't allow you to execute this request. not_found | A more semantically permissive version of `missing_dependent_data`.
-We're splitting hairs a bit here, but generally speaking when this code is returned your application might want to just note the problem and carry on, whereas if you encounter the `missing_dependent_data` error it's more of a show-stopper. exceeds_monthly_recipients | You can't add this many recipients because you will pass your monthly quota allowance.
+We're splitting hairs a bit here, but generally speaking when this code is returned your application might just want to note the problem and carry on.
+Whereas if you encounter the `missing_dependent_data` error it's more of a show-stopper. exceeds_monthly_recipients | You can't add this many recipients because you will pass your monthly quota allowance.
 You can contact us to request an increase. user_not_admin | The user on file for your application must be an administrator of your team. user_is_disabled | The user on file for your application must have an active account (check your billing) missing_subscription | Your team must have an active and paid subscription to Mailshake. team_blocked | Your team has been blocked while our compliance team runs a review of your usage of our platform. limit_reached | Your application has exceeded it's quota and must wait to make more requests, or you can contact us to request an increased quota.
-The message will indicate the next time you can try a request: `Please wait and try again after: 2017-08-21T15:16:15.207Z`
+The message will indicate the next time you can try a request: `Please wait and try again after: 2017-08-21T15:16:15.207Z` internal_error | Something general went wrong with Mailshake.
+This may be a temporary issue or we may have a bug (if so [notify us](mailto:support@mailshake.com)). unspecified_error | Your request was probably rejected by some kind of validation.

 ## Specific to OAuth2